1 free admission to the pool

 Is it mandatory to buy a €2 card?

-No, if you already have a hands-free card, you can simply reload it via our website or one of the automatic kiosks available 24/7 at the Crêt du Merle or Champ Giguet ticket offices.
-To promote the second life of these cards, we chose to sell them for €2 rather than offer them for free.
-Once purchased, you can reload your card as many times as you like, online or at the kiosks, without going through the ticket office.
-For single rides bought at the ticket office, they are provided on a free recyclable soft card.
+No, if you already have a hands-free card, you can simply reload it via our website or at one of the automatic terminals available 24/7 at the Crêt du Merle or Champ Giguet ticket offices.
+To promote the second life of cards, we chose to sell them for €2 rather than offer them for free.
+Once purchased, you can reload your card as many times as you want, online or at the terminals, without going through the ticket office.
+For single ascents purchased at the ticket office, they are provided on a free recyclable soft card.

 Yes, of course!
-Using our website or one of the automatic kiosks available 24/7 at the Crêt du Merle or Champ Giguet ticket offices, you can directly reload your card with the product of your choice on your hands-free card (number beginning with 01-1614).
+By using our website or one of the automatic terminals available 24/7 at the Crêt du Merle or Champ Giguet ticket offices, you can directly reload your card with the product you want onto your hands-free card (number starting with 01-1614).

 It is the new attraction for summer 2026!
-A rail descent accessible from age 3 and 90 cm, located on the Bossonnet snowfront.
-Alone or in pairs on a sled, get ready for an exciting descent!
+A rail descent accessible from 3 years old and 90 cm, located on the Bossonnet snow front.
+Alone or two on one luge, get ready for an exciting ride!
 Find information and prices by clicking here.

-You can get your sled rides in three ways: online, on our website, before your arrival.
-On site, directly at the kiosks located near the sled, payment by bank card only.
+You can get your luge tickets in three ways: online, from our website, before your arrival.
+On site, directly at the terminals near the luge, payment by bank card only.
 At the central ticket office, at Crêt du Merle, where our team is at your disposal.

-What are the rules for the wood sled?
+What are the regulations for the forest luge?

-Here are the safety rules for the wood sled: under 90 cm, use of the wood sled is forbidden.
-Between 90 cm and 1.30 m, sledding is allowed, but only accompanied by an adult.
-From 1.30 m, sledding is allowed independently.
+Here are the safety rules for the forest luge: Below 90 cm, use of the forest luge is prohibited.
+Between 90 cm and 1.30 m, the luge is allowed, but only when accompanied by an adult.
+From 1.30 m, the luge is allowed independently.
 Up to 1.45 m, it is possible to be accompanied by an adult.
-The maximum weight on the sled is 130 kg.
-Pregnant women are not allowed.
-Animals are not allowed on the wood sled.
-Two adults are not allowed to use the same sled.
-The two-seat sleds are reserved for transporting a child under 1.45 m and the adult accompanying them.
+The maximum weight on the luge is 130 kg.
+Pregnant women are not allowed to access it.
+Animals are not allowed on the forest luge.
+Two adults are not allowed to use the same luge.
+The two-person sleds are reserved for transporting a child under 1.45 m and the adult accompanying them.
 Find more information by clicking here.

-There are two sled runs, each 800 m long: one is reserved for beginners, the other for experienced users.
-To enjoy your sled ride, you will need to take the Patinoire gondola.
+There are two luge tracks, each 800 m long: one is reserved for beginners, and the other for experienced users.
+To enjoy your luge ride, you must take the Patinoire gondola.

-Do I need to book for the meadow sled?
+Do I need to book for the meadow luge?

-No, booking is not required for the meadow sled.
+No, booking is not required for the meadow luge.
 To make the most of the activity, we recommend coming in the morning to avoid the crowds.

-What are the rules for the meadow sled?
+What are the regulations for the meadow luge?

-Does the meadow sled run in rainy weather?
+Does the meadow luge operate in rainy weather?

-In the event of a shower, our teams test and clean the sled run with special sleds.
-If the slide becomes too fast or unpredictable, the run is temporarily closed as a precaution.
+In case of rain, our teams test and clean the luge track with special sleds.
+If the ride becomes too fast or unpredictable, the track is temporarily closed as a precaution.
 A little cloud in the forecast?
-It may be the ideal time to discover the Immersive Area at La Gare de Beau Regard!
+It may be the perfect time to discover the Immersive Space at La Gare de Beau Regard!

 Payment and refunds

-What payment methods are accepted online and at the ticket office?
+What payment methods are accepted online and at the ticket offices?

 Can I get a refund for my card at the end of my stay?

-No, like the vast majority of resorts, we do not apply a deposit on the cards, because they can be reused during your next stays in our resort or in other resorts using the Skidata system (the most widespread).
+No, like the vast majority of resorts, we do not charge a deposit for cards, because they can be reused during your next stays at our resort or at other resorts using the Skidata system (the most widespread).
 Remember to bring them with you on your next stay!

-I bought a 10-ride sled card but only used 6.
+I bought a card for 10 luge rides but only used 6.
 Can I get a refund for the 4 unused rides?

 Do you accept holiday vouchers?

-Yes, all ticket offices accept ANCV and e-connect holiday vouchers, but they cannot give change for them.
+Yes, all ticket offices accept ANCV and e-connect holiday vouchers, but cannot give change.

-We do not accept ANCV sport vouchers.
+We do not accept ANCV sports vouchers.
 However, paper ANCV holiday vouchers and ANCV Connect are accepted at the ticket office and online.

-We do not accept American Express cards.
-Card payments are limited to Visa and Mastercard networks, both at the ticket office and online.
+We do not accept American Express.
+Bank card payments are limited to Visa and Mastercard networks, both at the ticket office and online.

 What advice should I follow before going hiking?

-A few simple precautions will help you enjoy your outing with peace of mind: check the weather before you leave and let someone know your route.
-The Tourist Office is also available to advise you.
-Equip yourself accordingly: walking shoes, water, food, sunscreen, sunglasses, a hat or cap... and a light sweater, even in summer!
-Stay on marked trails, avoid shortcuts that weaken vegetation and disturb wildlife, and move quietly to preserve the calm of nature and other hikers.
-Admire the flowers without picking them, and take all your waste back with you.
+A few simple precautions will help you enjoy your outing safely and fully: check the weather before leaving and let someone know your route.
+The Tourist Office is also available to give you advice.
+Equip yourself accordingly: walking shoes, water, food, sunscreen, sunglasses, hat or cap... and a light sweater, even in summer!
+Stay on marked trails, avoid shortcuts that damage vegetation and disturb wildlife, and move quietly to preserve the peace of nature and other hikers.
+Admire flowers without picking them, and take all your waste with you when you leave.

 How can I help preserve the mountain?

-The mountain is a living and fragile space, shared by hikers, farmers, herds, and wild species.
-A few simple actions are enough to preserve it: before leaving, make sure no waste has escaped from your bag, because a forgotten wrapper means a damaged landscape for those who come after you.
+The mountain is a living and fragile environment, shared by hikers, farmers, herds, and wildlife.
+A few simple actions are enough to help preserve it: before you leave, make sure no waste has escaped from your bag, because one wrapper left behind means a damaged landscape for those who come after you.
 Stay on marked paths to protect flowers, pastures, and sensitive areas... and avoid getting lost!
-Water troughs are reserved for animals: do not wash or cool off in them so as to preserve their drinking water.
-A friendly hello on the trail, a considerate gesture, a respectful attitude: these small things create the harmony of the place.
-Thank you for helping!
+Drinking troughs are reserved for animals: do not wash or cool yourself in them so their drinking water stays clean.
+A hello on a trail, an attentive gesture, a respectful attitude: these small things create the harmony of the place.
+Thank you for contributing!

-A livestock guardian dog is the big white dog you may want to cuddle... but don’t be fooled by its looks!
-It is прежде всего a protection dog that takes its role very seriously.
-When it senses danger, it barks, approaches, and steps between you and the herd.
-If you behave correctly, it will quickly calm down and return to its flock.
-Signal your presence from a distance so you don’t surprise it: talk, whistle, hum.
-If possible, take a wide detour around the herd.
-If the dog approaches, stop, avoid looking it in the eyes, and speak calmly to it.
-You can hold your backpack or cap in front of you, between you and the dog.
-If you are on a mountain bike, get off as early as possible and walk while pushing it; you can also place it between the dog and you.
+The patou is that big white dog you may want to cuddle... but don’t be fooled!
+Above all, it is a protection dog that takes its role very seriously.
+When it senses danger, it barks, approaches, and steps in.
+Adopt the right behavior, and it will quickly calm down and return to its herd.
+Signal your presence from a distance so as not to surprise it: speak, whistle, hum.
+If possible, make a wide detour around the herd.
+If the dog approaches, stop, avoid staring into its eyes, and speak to it calmly.
+You can hold your backpack or cap in front of you, between it and you.
+If you are on a mountain bike, get off as soon as possible and walk while pushing it; you can also place the bike between the dog and you.

 The mountain can be a wonderful adventure for your companion... provided you take a few precautions.
 In the presence of herds, keep your dog on a leash.
 That is the only way to control its instinctive reactions.
 If you meet a protection dog, let go of the leash: this allows them to interact and establish their relationship naturally.
 Pulling on the leash, on the contrary, makes the situation worse.
-If you have a small dog, do not pick it up in your arms: you would put yourself in danger by stepping in between.
-Prevent your dog from chasing herds and jumping into the water troughs, as contaminated water is no longer drinkable for animals.
-Ideally, avoid bringing your dog into grazing areas.
+If you have a small dog, do not pick it up in your arms: you would put yourself in danger by stepping in.
+Prevent your dog from chasing herds and jumping into drinking troughs, as contaminated water is no longer drinkable for animals.
+Ideally, avoid taking your dog into grazing areas.
 These grand spaces should be enjoyable for everyone!

 Mountain weather conditions